Kerry Carpenter Player Props: Tigers vs. Padres

-After going 0-for-3 in his most recent game, Kerry Carpenter and the Detroit Tigers take on the San Diego Padres at 6:10 PM ET on Saturday.
+On Sunday, Kerry Carpenter (on the back of going 0-for-3) and the Detroit Tigers play the San Diego Padres, whose starting pitcher will be Joe Musgrove.
+First pitch is at 12:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Padres.
+He had a hitless showing in his most recent game (0-for-3) against the Padres.

 Kerry Carpenter Game Info & Props vs. the Padres